 Looking for More Easy Dip Recipes?

-It seems like vegetables and other dishes disappear more easily around here when there’s a fun and flavorful sauce to dip it in.
-And for days when company is coming over, it helps to have several appetizers to munch on.
+It seems like vegetables and other dishes disappear more easily around here when there’s a fun and flavorful sauce to dip them in.
+And for the days when company is coming over, it helps to have several appetizers to munch on.

 - Smoked Salmon Dip Recipe – This dip combines protein, veggies, and healthy fat into one delicious dish.
 It’s an easy recipe for the kids to help out with too.

 - Healthy Real-Food Ranch Dressing – Almost everything tastes better with a little ranch dressing.
-This version skips the unhealthy ingredients like MSG and soybean oil for a tasty real food version.
+This version skips unhealthy ingredients like MSG and soybean oil for a tasty real-food version.
 It’s great as a veggie dip, over salad, or even with potato or meat dishes.

 Do you like French onion dip?
 What do you like to dip in it?